Skip to main content

 LIBRAE BAKERY (EAST VILLAGE, MANHATTAN)

-Inspired by Middle Eastern flavors, this bakery is a treat for pastry lovers.
-Pair your coffee with unique offerings like rose-pistachio croissants or spiced honey buns.
-The bright, welcoming space makes it a great spot to linger over a coffee and a sweet treat.
+Inspired by Middle Eastern flavors, this bakery is a must for pastry lovers.
+The menu includes unique offerings like rose-pistachio croissants and spiced honey buns, best enjoyed with a coffee in the bright, welcoming space.

 35 Cooper Sq, New York, NY — Opens 7 AM